lokka30/lokka30/README.md

 I write projects in Java, Python, Kotlin, SQL, Bash, C++, HTML, CSS, and JavaScript.
 Aside from working on improving my ability in those languages, I also hope to explore C#, TypeScript, C, and PHP in the near future.
 There's never enough tools in your toolbox!

-If you enjoy my work, please consider contributing (code, testing, documentation, support), or [donating](https://ko-fi.com/lokka30).
+If you enjoy my work, please consider contributing (code, testing, documentation, support), [donating](https://ko-fi.com/lokka30), starring the repository, or adding a review on the SpigotMC resource page.
 Thanks :)

 <br /><br />